Grand Italian Trail (Sentiero Italia) Featured in

 In Italian, it's called Sentiero Italia.
 The national trail of Italy literally crosses the whole country, starting from Trieste, through the entire Alpine Arc and Apennine mountain chain, to Sicily and Sardinia.
 The trail ends at Santa Teresa Gallura in Sardinia.
-The entire length of the route is 6,166 kilometres.
-If you fancy seeing the trail and don't feel like walking thousands of kilometres, you should know that the Grand Italian Trail is divided into 368 sections or legs, and you are free to start wherever you want and walk as much as you prefer.
+The entire length of the route is 3,831 mi (6,166 km).
+If you fancy seeing the trail and don't feel like walking thousands of miles, you should know that the Grand Italian Trail is divided into 368 sections or legs, and you are free to start wherever you want and walk as much as you prefer.

 The trail was initiated back in 1983 by a group of ambitious hikers.
 It was established in 1995 through the so-called "Walk Italy" event supported by the Italian Alpine Club.
 That year became memorable owing to the first thru-hikers of the Great Italian Trail.
 They completed it in eight months, even though the calculated time for a thru-hike trip is considered to be 350 days.
 The period of eight months is just perfect considering the hiking season in Italy that begins in March and continues into November.